kkibria/scandroid/README.md

 As such, we can pre-build windows, MacOs and ubuntu binaries only with PyInstaller right at github.
-The virtual machines are created right before the run and after the run is finished the virtual machines are disposed and as such this comes with a high probablity of being free of malicous influences should be trust worthy.
+The virtual machines are created right before the run and after the run is finished the virtual machines are disposed and as such this comes with a high probability of being free of malicious influences should be trust worthy.
 However bugs are always possible.

 If you can't build the binaries yourself then you can download the pre-built binaries for windows, MacOs and ubuntu for any binary release from our [github release page](../../releases).